lubieniebieski/pivo_flow/README.md

   * select story
   * read the story description
   * accept or back to story selection
-* `pf info` displaying info about current task, it's comments and all the available data
+* `pf info` displaying info about current task
 * `pf --help` and other options via OptionParser
+* comments and tasks in a single-story view

 ### 0.2